R-Wright-1/Plastisphere-MetaAnalysis/README.md

 # Details on re-running the Plastisphere meta-analysis
+---
-## Wright, Langille and Walker (2020) Food or just a free ride?
+### Wright, Langille and Walker (submitted) Food or just a free ride?
 A meta-analysis reveals the global diversity of the Plastisphere

 **There are several Jupyter notebooks that are intended for re-running the analyses presented in the Plastisphere meta-analysis.
 All of these can be re-run, or you can choose to re-run any part of this.
 The basic steps used here are:**
 1. **QIIME2 analysis separate per study (includes running quality checks on data, importing reads to QIIME2 format, trimming primers, joining paired end sequences, filtering out low quality reads and running deblur)**<br/>